pprp/Awesome-LLM-Prune/README.md

   - Pub: ICLR24 Workshop (ME-FoMo)
   - Summary: This paper delves into the naive implementation of structured pruning, specifically Depth Pruning, for Large Language Models (LLMs).
 Through experiments on zero-shot tasks, it is revealed that its performance is on par with width pruning techniques.
 However, the pruning ratio remains constrained to less than 35% (20%, 27%, 35%), and the performance on wikitext-2 (PPL) is somewhat less favorable compared to wanda.
 Nonetheless, this study demonstrates the feasibility of pruning by eliminating layers with lower block-level importance scores.
 Moreover, performance enhancement is observed after one-shot pruning via LoRA fine-tuning.

+There are two "Shortened LLaMa", this is a mistake of the original author!

 - SLEB: Streamlining LLMs through Redundancy Verification and Elimination of Transformer Blocks
     - Label: <img src=https://img.shields.io/badge/structured-blue.svg >
     - Author: Jiwon Song, Kyungseok Oh, Taesu Kim, Hyungjun Kim, Yulhwa Kim, Jae-Joon Kim